Mike Marlar: Stock car racing

-He made his NASCAR Gander Outdoors Truck Series debut at the 2019 Eldora Dirt Derby driving the No. 33 Toyota Tundra for Reaume Brothers Racing.
+Marlar made his NASCAR Gander Outdoors Truck Series debut at the 2019 Eldora Dirt Derby driving the No. 33 Toyota Tundra for Reaume Brothers Racing.
 Upon arriving at the track, Marlar was forced to remove the logos for his sponsor Marathon Oil off his truck, as it conflicted with Sunoco being the official fuel of NASCAR.
 He qualified for the main event by finishing fifth in the third qualifying race.
 He started in the 23rd position and finished fourth in the main event.

-In September 2019, he joined MBM Motorsports for his NASCAR Xfinity Series debut at Richmond Raceway.
+In September 2019, Marlar joined MBM Motorsports for his NASCAR Xfinity Series debut at Richmond Raceway.
 He spun on the first lap and suffered terminal damage that resulted in a last-place finish.

 In March 2021, Marlar returned to MBM to make his NASCAR Cup Series debut in the dirt race at Bristol Motor Speedway.
 He also joined Hill Motorsports to run the supporting Truck event.
 In the Truck race, he was involved in a late crash with Kyle Larson.
 Marlar's maiden Cup start ended after completing 244 of 253 laps due to a spin and he finished 31st.